 This method of striking against the wall can easily contain many fun challenges if you are prepared to make each small step an exciting challenging one.
 I try to ‘sell’ the idea like a PlayStation or X-Box games with lots of levels, challenges and achievements.

 Hopefully, you will discover that technical skills can be easily be established and progressed with limited instructions through practical exercises. (look out for the future post on Wallwork and its many uses)

 I also use Wallwork to start corrections, especially if players have ‘Pan-handle Grip’ issues.
 If you want to know more then send me an email and find out what is going to be included in the bigger Wallwork post coming soon.

-The aspect of striking against the wall can contain many fun challenges and hopfully coaches will discover that technical skills can be established and progressed with limited instructions through easy to understand, short practical exercises….
+The aspect of striking against the wall can contain many fun challenges and coaches will discover that technical skills can be established and progressed with limited instructions using easy to understand, short practical exercises….
 I love the simplicity 🙂

 2 Below shoulder strokes